Electoral Calculus

 Electoral Calculus is a political consultancy and pollster, known for its political forecasting website that attempts to predict future United Kingdom general election results.
 It uses MRP (Multi-level Regression and Post-stratification) to combine national factors and local demographics.

 Main features

-Electoral Calculus was founded and is run by Martin Baxter, who was a financial analyst specialising in mathematical modelling.
+Electoral Calculus was founded and is run by Martin Baxter, who is a former financial analyst specialising in mathematical modelling.
 The Electoral Calculus website includes election data, predictions and analysis.
 It has separate sections for elections in Scotland and in Northern Ireland.

 Methodology

 The election predictions are based around the employment of scientific techniques on data about the United Kingdom's electoral geography.
 Up to 2017, it used a modified uniform national swing, and it took account of national polls and trends but excluded local issues.

 Since 2019, they have used MRP (Multi-Level Regression and Post-Stratification) methods to make their election predictions.
 Their model uses demographic, past voting behaviour and geographic data to estimate predicted vote shares on a seat-by-seat basis.
 The models are explained in detail on the web site.